JamesOstrowski21/Asteroids-Game/README.md

 # Asteroids

 Modified the base code, added a UFO across the screen on a timer for the user to shoot for bonus points.
+Used new sounds and images for the UFO.

 Original code came from FamTrinli
 https://www.youtube.com/watch?v=rWaSo2usU4A